Jordan or Egypt. Which country should you visit in 2024?

 I can only imagine what it is like for the local Bedouin people living in the vastness of Wadi Rum.

-We had a cool time climbing up some of the rocks to get some unique photos with our tour guide.
+We had a cool time speeding through the desert on our jeep tour, and climbing up some of the rocks to get some unique photos with our tour guide.

 Climbing up some sand dunes was also breathtaking, even if I was sceptical about scorpions!